 Willow oak trees are very popular shade and specimen trees.
-Because they are fast growing and fill out with an attractive, branching shape, they are a frequent choice in parks and along wide streets.
+Since they are fast growing and fill out with an attractive, branching shape, they are a frequent choice in parks and along wide streets.
 Keep reading to learn more about how to grow a willow oak and willow oak tree care.

 Willow Oak Information